 I still talk ‘Scouse’.
 My accent was set in concrete by the age of six, and I have yet to find an alternative that I would want to emulate.
 I still follow Liverpool FC from a distance, but I could never live there again.
 Morrison’s precinct in Speke, and the Liverpool ONE complex, are commendable and possible turning point improvements.
 The irreconcilable is remembering the fifty years it took to get to there.

 The Orient is the last remaining pub in Speke, and worth a visit if just to see a bar dedicated to both Liverpool and Everton football clubs.
 It is difficult to say how much longer The Orient can last.
 For decades, supermarkets in Britain, Morrison’s included, have been underpricing pubs out of existence.

 Speke Estate is suffering the malaise experienced by small towns after a bypass is built.
-The town slowly dies: people leave, schools close, pubs shut, churches downsize.
+The fulcrum relocates: people leave, schools close, pubs shut, churches downsize.
 Speke in the 21st century has half the population it had in the 1950s.
 St. Christopher’s Church (capacity 1,000) has the distinction of being built and demolished in a single lifetime.
 Schools are torn down as the numbers of children plummet.
 I had intended to show my film and photographs to the students at Parkland’s School, but it closed, only twelve years after it opened.
 Depending on whom you ask, it was either falling intake or falling standards.
 Either way, Speke no longer has a secondary school.

 Speke’s fate was sealed on the drawing board: it was designed to have a bypass.
 No one ever goes through Speke: making a brief detour off Speke Boulevard to shop in Morrison’s doesn’t count.
 The problem was there from its inception.
-Speke, as the city planners envisioned it, should never have been built.
+Speke, as the city planners envisioned it, never should have been built.

 (2) Gratitude to the Quarrymen website for information.